Investors shy away from risk as coronavirus rattles markets

 Until this week, stocks had been running at all-time highs, having bounced back from stumbles in late January as investors bet that share prices would move higher on expectations of improved earnings growth this year.

-But even before Apple, Walmart, Microsoft and other big companies began to warn about the financial fallout from factory closures, travel restrictions and other measures taken by China to contain the disease, traders had been parking some of their money in U.S. government bonds.
+But even before Apple, Walmart, Microsoft and other big companies warned about the financial fallout from factory closures, travel restrictions and other measures taken by China to contain the disease, traders had been parking some of their money in U.S. government bonds.
 That shift drove bond prices higher and pulled their yields lower.

 Falling bond yields signal that investors are worried that economic growth could be heading for a slowdown.